jirapon000/Master-Thesis/README.md

 ## 📊 Evaluation Metrics & Performance Analysis
 This system is evaluted on three dimension critical for clincal AI: **Robustness**, **Scoring Accuracy**, **Clinical Coherence**.

-### 1. Missing Domain Rate (Robutness)
-This metric evalutes on **Critic Agent's** ability to filter out invalid and ambiguous patient reponses.
-We conducr adversarial testing by injecting three type of flawed input into the dialogue that show the real human response:
-* **Relevance:** Inputs that are off-topic or nonsensical
-* **Vagueness:** Inputs that lack sufficient detail to form a clincial judgment.
-* **TimeFrame:** Inputs describing symptoms outside the PHQ-8 diagnostic window (past 2 weeks).
-*  *Interpretation:* The **Missing Rate** represents the percentage of these flaws the system failed to catch.

-### 2. Diagnostic Accuracy (Bot vs. Human Labels)
-This measure the precision of the **Scoring Agents** on the PHQ-8 scale (0-3 per item).
-* **Mean Absolute Error (MAE):** The primary success metric.
-An MAE of **0.75** implies that, on average, the system's prediction deviates from the human clinician's score by less than 1 point.
-    * *Target:* MAE < 0.1 is considered acceptable for screening support.
-* **Item-Level Analysis (I1 - I8):** We track error rates per specific question.
-This help identify specific clinical concepts where the LLM struggle.

-### 3. Alignment Score (Clinical Coherene)
-* **Global Alignment Score:** A derived metric (0-100%) that quantifies the semantic similarity between the system's generated reasoning and standard clinical rationale.
-* It ensure the system isn't just guessing the right score (0-3) by chance, but is arriving at it for the correct *clinical reasons*.